How to Learn Russian in 12 Simple Steps [Complete Study Plan]

 Many languages, including Russian and English, share some words that are similar or exactly the same.

-- One reason is that words in different languages may share the same root words.
-For instance, many words have Latin or Greek roots, so you might find them to be the same or similar between Russian and English.
+- Words in different languages may share the same origin (cognates).
+Many words have Latin or Greek roots, so you might find them to be the same or similar between Russian and English.

-- Another cause of the similar words between languages is the existence of loanwords.
+- The existence of loanwords (borrowed words).
 Sometimes, one language will adopt words from other languages, and this can lead to words being the same across languages.

-If you want to learn some Russian words that were borrowed from English words, you might look at Fun Russian’s helpful guide to Anglicisms.
+If you want to learn some Russian words that were borrowed from English words, you might look at this list of words.
 For a more general list of words that are the same or similar between Russian and English, try this cognate article from The Russian Blog.

-5. Immerse yourself in Russian, at home or abroad.
+6. Immerse Yourself in Russian, at Home or Abroad

 Immersion is the quickest way to learn any language.